YenHub/developer-docs/docs/engineering/javascript/node/colour-logging.md

 # Console Logging with Colour in Node

+There are pretty neat libraries like [Chalk](https://www.npmjs.com/package/chalk) you can use for more creative console logging.

+If you just need some simple colour in your logs, this trick can be super handy too!

 This trick leverages string interpolation where `%s` is the value we are injecting.

 You only need to set the colour once, all further logs will use the colour chosen.